siriil/idaru/README.md

 IDARU is a command-line tool for efficiently managing URLs in batch.
 It allows you to work with multiple URLs at once, whether it's for validation, manipulation, or other URL-related tasks.

-## Features

-- **URL Validation:** Check the syntax of a list of URLs and identify any issues.
-- **URL Manipulation:** Perform bulk operations on URLs, like adding or removing parameters.
-- **URL Export:** Save results and collections to files for future use.

 ## Installation

 Follow these steps to install IDARU: